REMEMBERING THE LIGHT

 interrupted by a re-ascent towards the light, a salutary impetus towards the surface.

-Joana Hadjithomas and Khalil Joreige have been nominated for the prestigious Marcel Duchamp contemporary art prize which will be
+Joana Hadjithomas and Khalil Joreige have received the 2017 Marcel Duchamp contemporary art award.

 2 vidéos HD, couleur, durée : 8 mn.
 Coproduction Sharjah Art Foundation, Sharjah